electron/electron/docs/api/protocol.md

   * `callback` Function
     * `response` (String | [ProtocolResponse](structures/protocol-response.md))

+Returns `Boolean` - Whether the protocol was successfully registered

 Registers a protocol of `scheme` that will send a file as the response.
 The `handler` will be called with `request` and `callback` where `request` is an incoming request for the `scheme`.